Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Address: Platz der Republik 1, 11011 Berlin, Germany.

-A. The Reichstag Tours are wheelchair accessible.
+The Reichstag tours are wheelchair accessible.

-A. Yes, photography is allowed during Reichstag Tours.
+Yes, photography is allowed during Reichstag tours.